-WakeCap and OpenSpace partner to transform Saudi construction with advanced global technology
+Wakecap And Openspace Partner To Transform Saudi Construction With Advanced Global Technology

-(MENAFN- Sheila Tobias) The strategic partnership ushers in a new era of transparency, efficiency, and innovation in construction project management across the Kingdom
+(MENAFN- Mid-East) The strategic partnership ushers in a new era of transparency, efficiency, and innovation in construction project management across the Kingdom.

 WakeCap provides real-time insights into worker activity and equipment usage through its smart hard hat solution.
 These data are designed to help project owners make informed decisions to enhance site safety, streamline workflows, and optimize project execution.